litstack/docs/crud/table.md

 <b-badge v-html="item.state" />
 ```

-## Component
+## Vue Component

 You can also integrate your own Vue components into columns.
+The component
-The component **name** is specified as the first parameter, the label must be specified separately.
+**name** is specified as the first parameter, the label must be specified
+separately.
 Additionally props can be defined.

 ```php
 $table->component('my-table-component')